davidrunger/skedjewel/README.md

 On your development machine, you can manually download the appropriate binary and put it in the `bin/` directory of your Rails project.

+You'll also want to add `/bin/skedjewel` to your repository's `.gitignore` file.

 ## In production

 To use Skedjewel in production, you'll need to download the appropriate binary as part of your